-Overall there is a pay gap for the mean hourly earnings of all UK partners and employees of 21.2% and a median hourly pay gap of 30.9% in favour of men.
-The mean hourly pay gap across the firm has continued to reduce for the third consecutive year.
+Overall there is a pay gap for the mean hourly earnings of all UK partners and employees of 20.3% which is a reduction of 1% from last year and a median hourly pay gap of 33.2% in favour of men, an increase of 3.1% from last year.
+The mean hourly pay gap across the firm has continued to reduce for the fourth consecutive year.